-How to Clear History on Chrome on a Mac
+How to Clear Your Browsing History in Chrome for Mac

 Before we start

 Your browsing history is one of the things marketers use to bombard you with as many ads as they can.
 Deleting your history can help, but it’s not a totally fail-safe way to ensure your Mac is protected from spyware.
 Download MacKeeper and never worry again about anyone spying on your browsing activity again.